Martin36/FEVER2021_SharedTask/README.md

 More information about the FEVER 2021 Shared Task can be found here: https://fever.ai/task.html

+## Cloning the repo

+Use `git clone --recurse-submodules -j8 https://github.com/Martin36/FEVER2021_SharedTask.git` to clone the repo.
+This will make sure that the submodules are cloned with the repo.

 ## Creating Anaconda environment

 Run the following command to create the conda environment, which includes packages needed to run.